The Art and Voyage of Naming a Film Production House

 - Is it easy to spell, pronounce, and remember?

-- Does it bring to mind the desired emotions?
+- Does it evoke the desired emotions?

 Try saying the name aloud in conversation to see if it feels natural and effective.